Empirical Big Data Research: A Systematic Literature Mapping: The systematic mapping process

 We began by categorizing all articles based on their abstracts into four categories.
 We determine whether the article in question have contributed to the Big Data field itself in term of either volume, variety or velocity.
 If the article is simply applying one or more Big Data techniques in a case, we identified whether this is a Big Data experiment that has contributed to the field itself by proving that ``doing X is possible with these techniques'' to a reasonable degree or if this has little effect on the field.
 In addition, we categorized the contribution according to the empirical methods used:

-\begin{enumerate} \item Volume: Describes improvements and progress within technologies and methods for handling increases to the volume of data. \item Variety: Describes improvements and progress within technologies for handling variety of data. \item Velocity: Describes improvements and progress within technologies for coping with the speed of incoming data. \item Application area: Describes Big Data technology different application areas; not innovating through new Big Data technology but through applying Big Data Technology to new areas. \end{enumerate}
+\begin{enumerate} \item Volume: Describes improvements and progress within technologies and methods for handling increases to the volume of data.
+E.g. Optimizing analysis methods to reduce runtime ($O(N^3) \rightarrow O(N^2)$) thus enabling users to handle larger volume of data, but not approaching stream/real-time speed (velocity), or improved methods for handling storage and transfer of Big Data. \item Variety: Describes improvements and progress within technologies for handling variety of data.
+E.g. new methods for classification that exploits very large amounts of data. \item Velocity: Describes improvements and progress within technologies for coping with the speed of incoming data.
+E.g. Decreasing turnaround/response time for analysis, approaching real-time/stream analysis or completion time guarantees.
+Technologies and methods for handling a fire hose of incoming data\footnote{See \url{http://cacm.acm.org/blogs/blog-cacm/155468-what-does-big-data-mean/fulltext}}, one pass algorithms for computing approximate statistic/analytics\cite{leskovec2014mining} \item Application area: Describes Big Data technology different application areas; not innovating through new Big Data technology but through applying Big Data Technology to new areas. \end{enumerate}